Harshch987/-CS5103_qha834_HarshChoudhary/README.md

-TEST CASE 1
+TEST CASE 1 - Word Match Replacement

 1.Enter a string or text into the python program.
-2.The program doesnot replace the word if pattern doesn't matches with the original text.
+2.The program does not replace the word if pattern doesn't matches with the original text.
 3.It shouldnot be able to replace because pattern must match with the original text for replacement to happen.

 Input: Hello world python